BLAST searches of ash genomes

-We have also made available here preliminary consensus sequences of the genomes of other ash species, generated from mappings to the Fraxinus excelsior reference (assembly BATG0.5) conducted by Laura Kelly.
+We have also made available to BLAST preliminary genome assemblies of other Fraxinus species, assembled by Laura Kelly and Endymion Cooper.
 These data are as yet unpublished.
 If you want to publish any analysis of these data you must either wait until we have published them in a journal, or contact Richard Buggs to negotiate a co-authored paper.

 As a public service, preliminary sequences of these genomes are being made available before scientific publication.
 The purpose of this policy is to balance the desire that the ash genomes be made available to the scientific community working on ash dieback and emerald ash borer as soon as possible with the reasonable expectation that the group responsible for the sequencing will publish their results in peer reviewed journals without concerns about potential pre-emption by other groups that did not directly participate in the effort.